 3. White-label and branding fees

 Want your coaching app to show your brand instead of the platform’s?
 That’s often a premium feature.
-Trainerize charges a $169 setup fee plus $5-45/month.
-MyPTHub’s white-label app runs roughly $157/month.
-FitBudd requires you to maintain your own Apple and Google Developer accounts on top of the platform fee.
+Trainerize charges a $169 setup fee.
+MyPTHub’s Custom Branded App is $145 one-time, while its White Label App is $225/month on top of Premium.
+FitBudd requires you to maintain your own Apple and Google Developer accounts for full white-label app deployment on top of the platform fee.
 If branding matters to you, factor it in before you compare platforms.

 4. Payment processing surcharges